 Next suppose the noise is found originating at the plate of the audio amplifier stage.
 The conventional audio stage has a mica capacitor going from the plate connection to ground.
 Many times this capacitor develops a partially shorted condition that will result in a very noisy set.
 Cut one end of the capacitor loose and see if the noise stops.
 If it does, replace the capacitor.
 If the noise continues, perhaps the plate resistor is noisy.
 Tack another in its place and see.
-When the audio stage is a pentode type, do the same with the screen-dropping resistor and its bypass capacitor.
+When the audio stage is a pentode type, do the same with the screendropping resistor and its bypass capacitor.
 In a few cases, you will find a coupling audio transformer between the audio amplifier and the output stage.
-The primary of this transformer, and it can be checked in the same way.
+The primary of this transformer can give the same trouble as the primary of the output transformer, and it can be checked in the same way.
 However, the resistor used to load down the primary while the audio amplifier tube is out of its socket should be approximately 30,000 ohms.